SCOPE OF THIS CHAPTER

 Where the child does not have a school place - see Section 5, When a Child has No School Place.

-Where a child has an Education, Health and Care Plan (previously a Statement of Special Educational Needs), the Plan must be transferred.
-The LA where the child is living usually holds the EHCP for the child unless they are living in a residential home, in which case their home LA retains the EHCP.
-If the EHCP is being adopted by another LA, the SEND team need to be informed immediately to let them know that a LAC with SEN has moved into their area and will need a school.
+Where a child has an Education, Health and Care Plan, the Plan must be transferred, unless it is in the best interests of the child that the EHCP remains with the home LA.
+The local authority where the child is living usually holds the EHCP for the child unless they are living in a residential home, in which case their home local authority retains the EHCP.
+If the EHCP is being adopted by another local authority, the SEND team need to be informed immediately to let them know that a Child in Care with SEN has moved into their area and will need a school; and this will include information pertaining to any mobility issues which affect the child's ability to walk to school.
+It is to note that the legal responsibility for the EHCP, and associated funding, remains the responsibility of the home authority.

 4. When a Child Needs or Joins a New School

 The choice of school requires skilled working between relevant people.
 It should be based on a discussion between the child's social worker, their carers and, if appropriate, birth parents.
 The VSH should normally be consulted to avoid choosing a school that is unlikely to meet the child's needs.
-Looked After children have been given the highest priority within school admission arrangements.
+Children in Care and Previously Looked After Children have been given the highest priority within school admission arrangements.
 On completion of a good quality ePEP, the Virtual School will look at the information and consider whether the request for Pupil Premium Plus is appropriate.
 If it is agreed, the VSH will advise Derby LA finance to release the money to the school.

-Schools judged by Ofsted to be 'good' or 'outstanding' should be prioritised for Looked After children in need of a new school.
-Unless there are exceptional evidence-based reasons, Looked After children should never be placed in a school judged by Ofsted to be 'inadequate'.
+Schools judged by Ofsted to be 'good' or 'outstanding' should be prioritised for Children in Care and Previously Looked After Children in need of a new school.
+Unless there are exceptional evidence-based reasons, Children in Care should never be placed in a school judged by Ofsted to be 'inadequate'.

 The child's wishes and feelings should be taken into account and the suitability of the education setting tested by arranging an informal visit with the child.

-School details MUST BE amended on LCS where a LAC is admitted to a new educational setting.
+School details MUST BE amended on LCS where a Child in Care is admitted to a new educational setting.

 At least one member of staff in the school - the Designated Teacher or the Head Teacher - must be informed by the social worker within 48 hours that the child is Looked After.
 Details of Welfare Call and who to contact for a 'log in' if they have not previously used the ePEP will need to be passed to the school.
 The school will then be able to read any previous ePEPs online.
 Other members of staff who need to know should be identified at the PEP meeting, taking into account the child's wishes concerning confidentiality.